bytesunite/li-git-essential-training/ch2-how-git-works.md

 ## Use Git Locally
 On you local computer you have a file explorer or finder that gives you access to files and folders.
-Git provide 2 additional pieces
+Git provides 2 additional pieces:
 1. Staging Area
 2. Local Repository (.git)

 You have a file "code1.md" saved in a local folder.
 You work on it and come to a point you want to take a snapshot.
 The first step is to add the file to the staging area.
-To add a file to the stagging area you use the git `add` command followed by the file name.
+To add a file to the stagging area you use the `git add` command followed by the file name.<br>
 Open a terminal, navigate to the location of the file, then enter the command.

 <pre>